Cylon-bot/Stock-Market-Creation/README.md

 That's the idea of this project made in Rust!

-## Efficacity of this generate market database
+## Efficacity of this generated market databases

 If I perform well of this generate market database, do that assure me reward on the real market ?
 YES OF COURSE, BUY MY FORMATION, ITS 100% SURE (wink wink, telegram scamer).... no of course not and for 2 reasons:
 - This projet is an experiment, and experiment can fail !